sdcityrobotics/sdcityrobotics.github.io/_posts/2018-11-19-github-contributing.md

 - Check out a branch:

 ```
-git -b checkout BRANCH_NAME upstream/master
+git checkout -b BRANCH_NAME upstream/master
 git push --set-upstream origin BRANCH_NAME
 ```

-It is really important to remember to work on the latest code (fetch from upstream) and create a branch before programming.
+It is really important to remember to work on the latest code, see :ref:`keep-fresh`.

 ## Hacking time